 An overdose of Nembutal can be fatal due to the drug’s ability to shut down areas of the brain that control breathing and heart rate.
 Individuals can fall into a coma and die, or they may survive but develop severe brain damage as a result of decreased oxygen to important areas of the brain.

 Those who overdose on Nembutal often become very lethargic and confused, display significantly decreased breathing, and may become unconscious or comatose.
 Remember that Nembutal has been used to euthanize animals and even people.
 An overdose of Nembutal would have the same effects as the dose used for euthanasia.

 When individuals mix central nervous system depressant drugs like barbiturates and benzodiazepines or barbiturates like Nembutal with alcohol, they are enhancing the suppressing effects of these drugs on the central nervous system.
 This makes overdose far more likely; hence, combining central nervous system depressant drugs is extremely dangerous.

-Likewise, the withdrawal syndrome from drugs like Nembutal can be very dangerous due to the potential development of delirium tremens (DTs), similar to the DTs that can occur from alcohol withdrawal.
+The withdrawal syndrome from drugs like Nembutal can be very dangerous due to the potential development of dangerous symptoms.
 It consists of severe confusion, hallucinations (most often, visual), tremors, and the potential for seizures.
 The seizures that can occur as a result of barbiturate withdrawal can be fatal.